edrewitz/WxData/Documentation/pixel_query.md

     4) coord_names (String List) - Default=['latitude', 'longitude'] A list of the coordinate names (i.e. 'longitude/latitude', 'lon'/'lat', 'easting'/'northing')

+    5) proxies (String or None) - Default=None.
+If the user is using proxy server(s), the user must change the following:

+       proxies=None ---> proxies="http://your-proxy-address:port" ---> ds = pixel_query(proxies=proxies)

+       This is in the event the user needs to download the list of airports when the mode is set to station coordinates.

     Returns
     -------

     An xarray.array for the pixel closest to the user specified coordinates or ASOS station.